top of page

 It can see up to 50 people or cars at once, even if they’re not moving.
 That makes it useful for places like lobbies, parking areas, or building entrances.

-The camera records in 8MP, and the video runs at 30 frames per second, so everything looks clear and smooth.
+It uses an 8MP camera to record, and the video runs at 30 frames per second, so everything looks clear and smooth.
 You can use it both inside and outside since it’s built to handle rough weather and bumps.

 What makes this camera special is its smart video tools.
 It doesn’t just record.
 It also understands what it sees.
 That means you get alerts faster, avoid false alarms, and cover more areas with less effort.